Shreyamkatyani/ai-dungeon-master/README.md

 > Your action: Talk to old man
 >> You approach Old Man.
 They say: 'Greetings, Hero.
 Beware the forest!'

+> Your action: save
+>> Game saved successfully.

+> Your action: load
+>> Game loaded successfully.

+> Your action: quest
+>> You meet a talking cat who asks you to deliver a message to the castle.
+If you succeed, you will earn a magic sword.
 ```